SQream/sqream_docs/reference/sql/sql_functions/scalar_functions/string/decode.rst

 ********************
 DECODE
 ********************
-The **DECODE** function  is a PostgreSQL function used for decoding or extracting binary data from a textual input string.
+The **DECODE** function is used for decoding or extracting binary data from a textual input string.

 Syntax
 ==========